Are Robo Advisors A Good Idea? 8 Advantages Uncovered

 3. Automatic balancing of a portfolio based on your risk profile – reducing your risk

 Robo Advisors will automatically perform the readjustment of your portfolio based on your risk profile.
-Some allow you to select the weighting of assets, but others offering even greater levels of simplicity will simply let you answer a few questions and make the adjustments for you.
+Some allow you to select the weighting of assets, but others offering even greater levels of simplicity will let you answer a few questions and make the adjustments for you.

-4. Provision of low-cost access to ETF’s & Mutual Funds – reducing trading costs
+4. Provision of low-cost access to ETFs & Mutual Funds – reducing trading costs

 5. Some Robo Advisors provide model portfolios for socially responsible investing

-Other companies such as M1 Finance go even further by providing hundreds of different model portfolios (they call Pies) so that you can mix and match your portfolio based on a collection of pies.
+Other companies, such as M1 Finance, go even further by providing hundreds of different model portfolios (they call Pies) so that you can mix and match your portfolio based on a collection of pies.

-6. Robo Advisors allow for gender or life-stage specific portfolios
+6. Robo Advisors allow for gender or life-stage-specific portfolios

 In a world unfortunately still dominated by men, Ellevest seeks to breathe fresh air into the stuffy male-dominated investment industry.
-The unique selling point and the niche market that Ellevest has carved out is by focusing on the unique needs of women.
-Interestingly women live longer than men, usually have a career break for children, and earn less than men; this means that women require different advice more suited to their life events.
+The unique selling point and the niche market that Ellevest has carved out is focusing on the unique needs of women.
+Interestingly, women live longer than men, usually have a career break for children, and earn less than men; this means that women require different advice more suited to their life events.

 7. All Robo Advisors provide instant access to your investment performance

-Of course, this is something you would expect, the transparency of seeing how your portfolio is balanced, and the return on investment you are getting is paramount.
+Of course, this is something you would expect; the transparency of seeing how your portfolio is balanced and the return on investment you are getting is paramount.

 8. Hybrid Advisors allow you to talk to a human account manager

 Of course, this higher level of personalized service usually comes with additional fees.
-Betterment, Ellevest, Morgan Stanley, TD Ameritrade, Vanguard, and Fidelity all offer this type of service.
+Betterment, Ellevest, Morgan Stanley, TD Ameritrade, Vanguard, and Fidelity all offer this service.
 See our Robo Advisor comparison for more granular details.

 Are Robo Advisors A Good Idea?

-As you can see, a Robo Advisor is a very good idea because you can save time in managing your tax-loss harvesting, ETF, and asset selection and automatically reinvest towards your retirement.
+As you can see, a Robo Advisor is a very good idea because you can save time managing your tax-loss harvesting, ETF, and asset selection and automatically reinvesting towards your retirement.
 You can also save money because, often, Robo Advisory will optimize your tax-loss harvesting and minimize your trading costs.

 The One Big Disadvantage Of Robo Advisors